jpower432/uor-framework.github.io/docs/intro.md

 ## Why Emporous?

+A common challenge for software ecosystems is that they are made up of numerous components, each of which requires its own set of metadata, validation mechanisms, and storage solutions.
+The presence of unique metadata poses a significant challenge to discoverability and validation as organizations collect, use, and share ever-increasing amounts of data.
+Emporous strives to provide a consistent way to develop and use shared schemas with a single validation and storage for artifacts and metadata.

+Benefits:
-- Provides a real-time, shared view of artifact metadata
+- Provides a real-time, shared view of artifact metadata.
-- Enables organizations to implement trust, compliance and runtime policies based on industry-standard schemas
+- Enables organizations to implement trust, compliance and runtime policies based on industry-standard schemas.
-- Provides a unified method to store and manage metadata
+- Provides a unified method to store and manage metadata and artifacts.
-- Allows organizations to easily discover software artifacts by searching for attributes within the metadata
+- Allows organizations to easily discover software artifacts by searching for attributes within the metadata.
+- Designed to be decentralized.

 ## Project Goals

-### Fits within the UOR Framework

 ### Standardize software artifact metadata

-Support user-provided schemas
+Support user-provided schemas.

 - Normalize the use of industry-standard schemas.
 - Encourage communities to develop and share schemas.
 - Allow for metadata conversions.